mancinimassimiliano/pytorch_wbn/README.md

 # pytorch_wbn

 This is the PyTorch implementation of the Weighted Batch Normalization layers used in [Boosting Domain Adaptation by Discovering Latent Domains](http://research.mapillary.com/img/publications/CVPR18b.pdf).
 The layer is composed by a native CUDA implementation plus a PyTorch interface.

-This version has been tested with PyTorch 0.4.1, python 3.6.
+This version has been tested on:
+* PyTorch 0.4.1
+* python 3.6
+* cuda 9.2

 **Note**: This code have been produced by taking large inspiration from the [In-Place Activated BatchNorm](https://github.com/mapillary/inplace_abn) implementation.